bbanting/budgettool/README.md

 - [ ] Preset expenses and bills (goals)
     - tags attached to goals
         - any and all relationships
-- [ ] Go back a step in adding an entry (or editing)
 - [ ] Write tests
-- [ ] List old months when no entries in latest month
 - [ ] Search descriptions
 - [ ] Calendar view
 - [ ] Fix formatting in light of tags (remove tags from output?)
 - [ ] Compound relationships for search tags; negating
     - tag+tag tag !tag tag+!tag
     - ! and + are reserved and cant be used in tag names
-- [x] Figure out when to clear highlight

 ## Notes